-There are many ways to control them.
-Here are a few listed below.
+There are many ways to control or kill flea beetles.

-- Planting Dill, Parlsey and Lemon Balm will attract Braconid wasps that feed on adult Flea Beetles and sterilize the female from having more children.
+* Planting Dill, Parsley, and Lemon Balm will attract Braconid wasps that feed on adult Flea Beetles and sterilize the female from having more children.

-- If numbers become too high using Diatomaceous Earth or Bonide Neem Oil.
-In fall remove garden trash and plow under weeds to reduce over wintering sites.
+In fall, remove garden trash and plow under weeds to reduce overwintering sites.